Terms & Conditions

 - You agree that any or all of your submissions may be disqualified by the competition for not adhering to the rules and that no refunds will be given for entries not meeting the rules.

 - The entry fees for the Main Competition are: $40 for 6 images, $60 for 12 images, and $100 for 18 images.
 No photographer may submit more than 18 images for the Main Competition.
-Youth entrants will be discounted by 70% on the full fee – $12 for 6 images, $18 for 12 images and $30 for 18 images.
+Youth entrants are FREE.
+Youth is defined as being 17-years-old or younger at the time of submission.

 - The entry fees for the Project Category are: $30 entry for 6-10 images, with a limit of two entries per photographer.